DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Related Works

-\textbf{T2I models for long prompt.} To enhance T2I models' ability to follow long prompts (those exceeding the 77-token limit of the CLIP text encoder), some studies employ large language models (LLMs) as text encoders to improve semantic extraction.
-Representative models such as Imagen \citep{imagen}, DeepFloyd IF \citep{DeepFloydIF}, and advanced approaches like Stable Diffusion 3.5 \citep{sd3} and FLUX \citep{flux2024} adopt frozen T5 \citep{t5} as their text encoder, strengthening text-image alignment.
-Beyond this, ParaDiffusion \citep{paradiffusion} uses a frozen Llama V2 \citep{llama2} as its text encoder and constructs a training dataset of long prompts to enhance comprehension.
-LLM4GEN \citep{denseprompt} introduces an adapter to fuse features from multiple text encoders (e.g., T5 and CLIP) and proposes a specialized loss to penalize attribute mismatch.
-ELLA \citep{DPG-Bench} incorporates a trainable mapper after the LLM-based text encoder to improve information extraction from long prompts.
-LongAlign \citep{longalign} decomposes long prompts into individual sentences for separate encoding, while also enabling preference optimization for long-text alignment.
-LLM Blueprint \citep{Llm_blueprint} extracts object details from long prompts using an LLM, then employs layout-to-image generation and an iterative refinement scheme for image synthesis.
+\textbf{T2I models for long prompt.} Classical models such as SD1.5 \citep{stablediffusion} and SD-XL \citep{sdxl} are constrained by the 77-token limit of their CLIP text encoder, hindering performance on long prompts as they have to be trained and used on short prompts.
+Beyond this, some studies attempt to extend the prompt limit.
+Representatives such as Imagen \citep{imagen}, DeepFloyd IF \citep{DeepFloydIF}, Stable Diffusion 3.5 \citep{sd3} and FLUX \citep{flux2024} adopt T5 \citep{t5}, extending the limit to up to 512.
+However, these models are trained on short prompts, whereas the subsequent models are trained on or designed with optimizations for long prompts.
+For instance, ParaDiffusion \citep{paradiffusion} uses Llama V2 \citep{llama2} as its text encoder and trains on long prompts.
+LLM4GEN \citep{denseprompt} proposes a specialized loss to penalize attribute mismatch.
+ELLA \citep{DPG-Bench} incorporates a trainable mapper after its encoder to improve information extraction.
+LongAlign \citep{longalign} decomposes long prompts into individual sentences for separate encoding, while also enabling preference optimization for long-prompt alignment.
+LLM Blueprint \citep{Llm_blueprint} extracts object details from long prompts using an LLM, then employs layout-to-image generation and an iterative refinement scheme.
 However, due to the scarcity of benchmarks for long-prompt-driven image generation, these methods lack fair comparison.

-\textbf{Benchmarks for long-prompt-driven T2I generation.} Current benchmarks for long-prompt-driven image generation remain scarce.
-DensePrompts \citep{denseprompt} collects 100 detailed web images, using GPT-4V \citep{gpt4v} to generate attribute-rich descriptions.
-DPG-Bench \citep{DPG-Bench} aggregates multi-short-prompt annotations from existing datasets and employs GPT-4 \citep{gpt4} to synthesize them into long descriptions.
-However, these benchmarks exhibit critical limitations: 1) oversimplified evaluation, relying on CLIP Score \citep{clipscore} or binary feature verification via multimodal large language model (MLLMs), which fail to assess fine-grained and compositional accuracy; 2) constrained prompt length and details, deriving prompts through LLM extraction and failing to match real-world long-prompt complexity.
-To address these issues, we propose {\ours}, a novel benchmark featuring longer prompts along with a fine-grained evaluation protocol to assess T2I generation under complex long-prompt scenarios.
-As evidenced in Table \ref{tab:benchmark_comparison}, our benchmark advances prior works through extended prompts, enlarged attribute sets, and more comprehensive evaluation objectives.